tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * Can a string be concatenated with an integer?

+  **Answer:** No, a string can only be concatenated with another string.
+Other data types like integers must first be converted to a String before it can be concatenated to another String.

 * What type of calculations can be done with integers?

+  **Answer:** Any types of mathematical calculations that involve numerical integers.
+For example, addition `+`, subtraction `-`, multiplication `*`, and division `/`.

 Ask if there are any questions before moving on.